Aeolian Company: Copyright law

-It was Congressional suspicion of the market power of the Aeolian company during the early 20th century that prompted adoption of the first compulsory license system in U.S. copyright law, for the mechanical reproduction of musical compositions, a category that included piano rolls.
+It was Congressional suspicion of the market power of the Aeolian Company during the early 20th century that prompted adoption of the first compulsory license system in U.S. copyright law, for the mechanical reproduction of musical compositions, a category that included piano rolls.

 The player piano deeply troubled popular music composers such as John Philip Sousa.
 Sousa worried that the pianos would kill the public's demand for sheet music, and sheet music was the source of composers’ copyright royalties.
 To make matters worse, the player piano companies refused to pay royalties to composers for the songs they put on player piano rolls.
 These rolls were scrolls of paper with holes punched out in patterns that instructed the piano how to play a particular song.
 The rolls, argued the player piano companies, did not “copy” the composers’ musical compositions.
 As a result, they were perfectly legal.

 The Supreme Court, in its 1908 opinion in White-Smith Music Publishing Company v.
 Apollo Company, sided with the player piano companies.
 The Court held that because humans could not read player piano rolls, they were not in fact copies of the musical compositions they encoded.

-The result in White-Smith lasted but a year before Congressional action.
+The result in White-Smith stood for a year before Congressional action.
 The Copyright Act of 1909 mandated that all musical compositions would be subject to a compulsory license.
-In short, since 1909 the copyright law has allowed musicians to copy others’ songs by mechanical means (e.g., via piano roll or phonorecord/sound recording) without asking permission, so long as they paid a specified fee to the original songwriter.
+Since 1909, the copyright law has allowed musicians to copy others’ songs by mechanical means (e.g., via piano roll or phonorecord) without asking permission, so long as they paid a specified fee to the original songwriter.

 Anticipating that Congress was about to overturn White-Smith, Aeolian Company moved swiftly to buy up song rights from musicians and publishing companies so it could copy them onto player piano rolls.
 Aeolian's competitors quickly complained to Congress about Aeolian's attempt to corner the music market.
 Congress responded with the invention of the cover song rule.